ImperialCollegeLondon/pyrealm/docs/source/users/pmodel/pmodel_details/lue_limitation.md

 molar mass of carbon and $m_j$ is the $\ce{CO2}$ limitation term of light use efficiency from the calculation of optimal $\chi$.

-However, the {class}`pyrealm.pmodel.PModel.PModel` class also incorporates two further
+However, the {class}`pyrealm.pmodel.pmodel.PModel` class also incorporates two further
 factors:

 * temperature (t) dependence of $\phi_0$,